solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

 - Press **F5** to start the function
 - When prompted, select **Allow**
-- Open a browser window to the function endpoint, it will be similar to the following:
+- Open a browser window to the function endpoint, it will be like the following:

 ```text
 http://localhost:7071/api/ShowDatabasesFunction